 Develop a Service Plan utilizing the Agency’s approved Service Plan form for each Child in the timeframe required by Agency.

-Complete a Service Planning Conference in the timeframe required by Agency policyand utilize the information gathered at this conference to develop the individualized Service Plan.
+Complete a Service Planning Conference for each Child within five (5) Business Days of a Child’s admission and utilize the information gathered at this conference to develop the individualized Service Plan.

 Make sure the Caseworker is an active participant in the development and directing of the Service Plan.